-The gas-powered Pacifica offers unique "Stow ‘n Go" second-row seats that can be folded into the vehicle’s floor to make room for large items.
-Power sliding doors, rear seat entertainment and a built in vacuum cleaner round out the Pacifica’s list of compelling features.
+On gas-powered Pacifica models, there’s a unique “Stow ‘n Go” second-row seats that can be folded into the vehicle’s floor to make room for large items.
+Power sliding doors, rear-seat entertainment and a built-in vacuum cleaner round out Pacifica’s list of compelling features.
 The Pacifica also performs well in crash testing, and offers a comprehensive array of driver assistance safety features, although most are optional extras.

 The Pacifica Hybrid is particularly compelling, as the vehicle can achieve the equivalent of 82 miles per gallon.
+This is a plug-in hybrid.
+That means you can drive about 40 miles on just electricity, then the gasoline engine kicks in for longer distances.
 At the time of this writing, buyers of the Pacifica Hybrid are still eligible for a $7,500 tax credit from the federal government.
 Factor that in, and the Pacifica Hybrid starts to look like an excellent overall value.
 Find a Chrysler Pacifica for sale

 Autotrader Says …